rafaelhlima/LOPythonGuide/Chapters/ch01_beginners_guide.md

 This script can be copied to the `myscripts.py` file we created in the previous example.
 Now run the `copy_paste_example` macro to see the results.

-The interesting aspect of this example is how similar the Basic and Python versions of the scripts are.
+The interesting aspect of this example is how similar the Basic and Python versions of the script are.
 If you know how to do something in Basic, you will soon be able to convert it into a Python script.

 The two main differences here are:

-- The import of the `uno` library to provide access to the `getComponentContext` method, which is used to get the service manager, which in turn allows to create Uno services.
+- The import of the `uno` library to provide access to the `getComponentContext` method, which is used to get the service manager and create Uno services.
 - The creation of `PropertyValue` instances, which are used whenever a Uno command needs arguments.
 Note how much easier it is to create `PropertyValue` instances in Python.

 For a list of all Uno commands, read the [Dispatch Commands](https://wiki.documentfoundation.org/Development/DispatchCommands) wiki page.